 TEMPORARY employees are those who are hired to temporarily supplement the work force or to assist in the completion of a specific project.
 Temporary employees retain said status until notified of a change.
-While temporary employees receive all legally mandated benefits (e.g. Social Security, Workers' Compensation and Unemployment

-Initial Effective Date: 1/06/10 Date of Insurance), they are ineligible for all other MLBO benefit programs.
+While temporary employees receive all legally mandated benefits (e.g. Social Security, Workers' Compensation and Unemployment Insurance), they are ineligible for all other MLBO benefit programs.
 It is not the intention of this policy to allow the temporary hire of an individual for more than four (4) months.

-ON-CALL or LABOR POOL employees are those who have established an employment relationship with the MLBO, but who are assigned to work on an intermittent or irregular basis.
+ON-CALL employees are those who have established an employment relationship with the MLBO, but who are assigned to work on an intermittent or irregular basis.
 While they are able to earn credit for Social Security, they are ineligible for Unemployment Insurance and other MLBO benefit programs.

-Temporary/On-Call and Labor Pool employees are subject to the Mille Lacs Band of Ojibwe pre-employment Alcohol & Drug testing policy and background check requirements.
+Temporary/On-Call employees are subject to the Mille Lacs Band of Ojibwe preemployment Alcohol & Drug testing policy and background check requirements.